Butanium/Playground_beginner-COB/statement.md

 ## Sending order for each bot
 To decide which order to give to each bot the easier way is to use the second loop.

 So that you first need to create an empty String which will at the end contains your orders, and then fill it every iteration of the loop.
-So we initialize ``ordersString`` as an empty string
+So we initialize ``ordersString`` as an empty string.

 Also, to write your order you need the id of the ally bot you want to control, so we introduce ``selfId``.
 ```java